BemTG/BemTG/README.md

 ### Hi there, I'm Bem Baraki 👋

-#### An Ethereum Protocol Fellow and Google-certified TensorFlow Developer with a deep interest in building AI systems for Blockchain protocols.
+#### An Ethereum (Core) Protocol Fellow and Google-certified TensorFlow Developer with a deep interest in building AI systems for Blockchain protocols.
 #### Personal side projects include: [META DAO-Agents](https://medium.com/avalancheavax/winners-of-the-moralis-avalanche-hackathon-78879a6b2c16)